le0kar0ub1/ParadigmShift/doc/datamodel/datamodel.md

 ## Sample

+The JSON below represent an entry in the _context_ database.

-The JSON below represent a context entry in the database.
+The JSON below represent an entry in the _resource_ database.